mekkablue/ShowMetricsKeys/README.md

 # ShowMetricKeys.glyphsReporter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It displays glyph-wide and layer-specific metrics keys at the baseline.
+It displays glyph-wide and layer-specific metrics keys a little bit below the baseline.

 ![Glyph and Layer Metrics Keys.](ShowMetricKeys.png "Show Metics Keys Screenshot")